-- Swollen lips-tongue-uvula

-- Feeling of fullness or lump in the throat
+- Swollen lips-tongue-uvula - Feeling of fullness or lump in the throat

 - Breathlessness

 - Wheezing

 - Abnormal, high-pitched breathing

 - Severe crampy abdominal pain

 - Repetitive vomiting

 - Diarrhoea

 - Dizziness/fainting

-Anaphylaxis is a severe allergic reaction that requires immediate medical attention.
-It can be caused by food, insect bites or medications.
-If someone you know is experiencing the symptoms above, call for an ambulance immediately or head straight to the nearest Hospital Accident and Emergency (A&E).
+Anaphylaxis is a severe and potentially life-threatening allergic reaction that requires immediate medical attention.
+It can be triggered by various allergens, including certain foods, insect bites, or medications.
+If someone you know is experiencing the symptoms above, call an ambulance immediately or head straight to the nearest A&E.

-Responding to
+Responding to Allergic Reactions

-Allergic

-Reactions